 - Discover more about food in the Alps in this guide

-It’s easy to cross the border into Switzerland or Austria from Northern Italy.
+It’s easy to hop across the border to Switzerland or Austria from Northern Italy.
 In fact, it’s a fantastic way for you to see more of the Alps.
-You'll also encounter Swiss and Austrian culture in that part of the country.
+But you'll also encounter Swiss and Austrian influences in this part of Italy.

-One of the most popular day-trip destinations in Switzerland is Lugano.
-It’s about 75 kilometres (46 miles) from Milan, meaning you can easily go there and back in one day.
-Stroll through the pretty town centre, take photos of the mountain peaks and relax on the shore of Lake Lugano.
+One of the most popular day-trip destinations in Switzerland is the lakeside city of Lugano.
+It’s about 75 kilometres (46 miles) from Milan, meaning you can easily head there and back in a day.
+Stroll through the pretty city centre, take photos of the mountain peaks and relax on the shores of Lake Lugano.

-Over in Austria, Innsbruck is a must-see destination easily reachable from Trentino-Alto Adige.
-Explore the colourful old town with its iconic Golden Roof, and visit the Ambras Castle or the Imperial Palace.
-If you’re feeling adventurous, take the Nordkette cable car to enjoy panoramic views or go hiking along alpine trails.
+Meanwhile, Innsbruck is a must-see Austrian destination easily that's reachable from Trentino-Alto Adige.
+Check out the iconic Golden Roof in the colourful old town, and visit the Ambras Castle or the Imperial Palace.
+If you’re feeling adventurous, take the Nordkette cable car to enjoy panoramic views or hike alpine trails.

 Travel tips